Financial Due Diligence Services

-Excel Complete provides financial due diligence services focused on earnings quality, hidden risks, system reliability, and identifying improvements.
+Excel Complete delivers financial due diligence services focused on earnings quality, hidden risks, system reliability, and operational improvements.
 As a CPA-led and technology-focused firm, we look beyond the numbers to provide a complete picture of the business.
 Based in the Midwest, we support clients across the U.S.

-Excel Complete provides financial due diligence services for investors, operators, and businesses evaluating acquisitions, partnerships, or operational risk.
-We help clients identify hidden issues, evaluate reporting reliability, and better understand the operational and financial condition of a business.
+Excel Complete delivers financial due diligence services for investors, operators, and businesses evaluating mergers & acquisitions, partnerships, or operational risks.
+We help clients identify hidden issues, evaluate reporting reliability, and better understand a business's operational and financial condition.

 Our background spans accounting, financial analysis, and software development, enabling us to evaluate both the financials and the operational systems supporting the business.
 In addition to reviewing earnings quality and reporting structure, we often identify workflow inefficiencies, reporting gaps, operational risks, and opportunities for the business to improve.